 Looking for my article on "The Imperative of a Referendum" regarding electoral reform?

-Patrice Dutil, Prime Ministerial Power in Canada: Its Origins under Macdonald, Laurier and Borden (Forthcoming: University of British Columbia Press, 2017)
+Patrice Dutil, Prime Ministerial Power in Canada: Its Origins under Macdonald, Laurier and Borden (University of British Columbia Press, 2017)

 Many Canadians lament that prime ministerial power has become too concentrated since the 1970s.
 This book contradicts this view by demonstrating how prime ministerial power was centralized from the very beginning of Confederation and that the first three important prime ministers – Macdonald, Laurier, and Borden – channelled that centralizing impulse to adapt to the circumstances they faced.
 Using a variety of innovative approaches, Patrice Dutil focuses on the managerial philosophies of each of the prime ministers.
 He shows that by securing a firm grip on the instruments of governance these early first ministers inevitably shaped the administrations they headed, as well as those that followed.

-Patrice Dutil and David MacKenzie, Embattled Nation: The Wartime Election of 1917 in Canada (Forthcoming: Dundurn Press, 2017)
+Patrice Dutil and David MacKenzie, Embattled Nation: The Wartime Election of 1917 in Canada (Forthcoming in October: Dundurn Press, 2017)

 Patrice Dutil and Roger Hall (editors) Sir John A. Macdonald at 200: New Reflections and Legacies (Dundurn, 2014)